Annual progress reports

 - conduct a feasibility randomised controlled trial to confirm the suitability of the therapeutic method to the population as well as assess the feasibility of a future trial using a priori parameters.

 The preparatory phases of the project have all now been completed.
 The case definition was established by a modified Delphi process involving consumers, clinicians and researchers, supplemented by statistical analysis of consumer survey data.
 This case definition has been included in the trial protocol and will be published in due course.
 The DSCATT symptom scale was completed following statistical analysis and has been included in the trial protocol, to be published in due course.
 The intervention was piloted and found to be acceptable and with evidence of efficacy; it has been modified following feedback from the pilot, and the patient manual included in the trial protocol.
 The pilot intervention's outcomes have been analysed and are also being written up for publication.
-The main project protocol has been submitted to ethics and received provisional approval now.
-We will publish the final trial protocol and commence the trial.
+The main project protocol has been submitted to ethics and received provisional approval.
+The feasibility randomized controlled trial was approved and commenced recruitment in 2023.
+The trial remains underway.

 Publications and other resources